About me

 06/2023: Won a Uber competition on Generative AI for developer productivity among 103 teams worldwide.

 05/2023: Generative AI at Uber!
-I am joining Uber for a research internship in Amsterdam for summer 2023.
+I am joining Uber for a research internship in Amsterdam.

 03/2023: I was invited by JetBrains in their Munich office to discuss our paper “DiffSearch: A Scalable and Precise Search Engine for Code Changes”.